scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 `On SGX <AboutThisRelease.html#on-sgx>`__).

-The attestation protocol of Enigma is adapted from the Remote Attestation Protocol of Intel [6]_; a protocol developed by them for establishing a secure stateful channel between two parties: an Enclave and a Service Provider.
+The attestation protocol of Enigma is adapted from the Remote Attestation Protocol of Intel [6]_; a protocol Intel developed for establishing a secure stateful channel between two parties: an Enclave and a Service Provider.
 The Remote Attestation protocol of SGX is described in the SGX Attestation Process document [7]_.
-Technically speaking, we stripped down the higher level API provided by Intel, in methods *msg0* to *msg4* (from the diagram), and only used the things that we need to offer the guarantees stated above.
+Technically speaking, we stripped down the higher level API provided by Intel, in methods *msg0* to *msg4* (from the diagram below), and only used the things that we need to offer the guarantees stated above.

-Because this proof is the key premise which guarantees privacy and correctness of a task, it is critical that Dapp users must be able to verify it independently (i.e. without any intermediary) for themselves.
+Because this proof is the key premise that guarantees privacy and correctness of a task, it is critical that dApp users must be able to verify this correctness independently (i.e. without any intermediary) for themselves.
-To ensure that Dapp users never need to send any data nor pay any fee before obtaining such proof, they perform attestation before giving out each task.
+To ensure that dApp users never need to send any data nor pay any fee before obtaining such proof, they perform attestation before giving out each task.
 This way, if a malicious worker made its way through registration, it would never receive any task.